CostaKlad/JiuJourneyPro/README.md

 ## Contributing

-We welcome contributions to JiuJourneyPro!
+We welcome contributions to OssRyu!
 If you'd like to contribute:

 1. Fork the repository
 2. Create a new branch for your feature